hakanai/noclocks/README.md

 NoClocks
 ========

-Demonstration of clocks in VRChat by use of `VRC_Panorama`.
+Demonstration of clocks in VRChat:

+* SDK2 by use of `VRC_Panorama`
+* SDK3 by use of Udon

+Both solutions use a shader for turning the hands.
+With Udon you no longer necessarily need to; I just feel it's a cooler solution to the problem.
+Feel free to disagree.

 It's something that has been done before but I feel like I had the solution first and just got prevented from release due to